iftikharuddin/blockchain-roadmap/README.md

 - I started with Patrick Collins course [Blockchain Developer, Smart Contract, & Solidity Course - Powered By AI - Beginner to Expert Course
 | Foundry Edition 2023](https://www.youtube.com/watch?v=umepbfKp5rI&list=PL4Rj_WH6yLgWe7TxankiqkrkVKXIwOP42)
 * Make sure to build all the projects and add them to your GitHub for portfolio and practice.
 * Finish as many challenges as possible in [speedrunethereum](https://speedrunethereum.com/)
+* Before diving into frontend integrations in **dApps**, ensure you have a solid grasp of JavaScript.
+If you're new to these languages, mastering React/Next.js and JavaScript is essential for seamless work on the frontend of decentralized applications (dApps).

 # Now what?